cs160-berkeley/prog-02-represent-zhuosi/README.md

 # PROG 02: Represent!

-This is a smart watch and smart phone application that helps user to view their representatives' detail based on their location.'
+This is a smart watch and smart phone application that helps user to view their representatives' detail based on their location.

 ## Authors